 Students must take all of the mandatory modules listed above.
+Students must successfully complete 120 credits in total at level 5.

 16. QAA and professional academic standards and quality

 The award is located at Level 5 of the Framework for Higher Education Qualifications (FHEQ).